todonnal-r7/LinkedInJSONParser/README.md

 # LinkedInJSONParser

-(Modified July 14, 2020 due to LinkedIn modifications in output JSON data)
+(Modified May 3, 2022 due to LinkedIn modifications in output JSON data)

 A quick and VERY dirty Python based parser for LinkedIn output.